SenseLogic/LINGUI/README.md

 Lingui scripts are indentation-based.

-The first level contains the language class names, and the second level contains the translation functions.
+The first level contains the language class names, and the second level contains the translation constants and functions.

 ### Language classes